-This connection between Christ's work and our work is beautifully expressed in the words of Paul: "I follow after, if that I may apprehend that whereunto I also am apprehended of Christ Jesus."
+This connection between Christ's work and our work is beautifully expressed in the words of Paul: "I follow after, if that 1 may apprehend that whereunto I also am apprehended of Christ Jesus."
 It was because he knew that the mighty and the faithful One had grasped him with the glorious purpose of making him one with Himself, that he did his utmost to grasp the glorious prize.
 The faith, the experience, the full assurance, "Christ hath apprehended me," gave him the courage and the strength to press on and apprehend that whereunto he was apprehended.
 Each new insight of the great end for which Christ had apprehended and was holding him, roused him afresh to aim at nothing less.

 Paul's expression, and its application to the Christian life, can be best understood if we think of a father helping his child to mount the side of some steep precipice.
 The father stands above, and has taken the son by the hand to help him on.
 He points him to the spot on which he will help him to plant his feet, as he leaps upward.
 The leap would be too high and dangerous for the child alone; but the father's hand is his trust, and he leaps to get hold of the point for which his father has taken hold of him.
 It is the father's strength that secures him and lifts him up, and so urges him to use his utmost strength.

-Such is the relation between Christ and thee, O weak and trembling believer!
-Fix first thine eyes on the whereunto for which He hath apprehended thee.
-It is nothing less than a life of abiding, unbroken fellowship with Himself to which He is seeking to lift thee up.
-All that thou hast already received -pardon and peace, the Spirit and His grace-are but preliminary to this.
-And all that thou seest promised to thee in the future-holiness and fruitfulness and glory everlasting-are but its natural outcome.
+Such is the relation between Christ and you, O weak and trembling believer!
+Fix first your eyes on the whereunto for which He has apprehended you.
+It is nothing less than a life of abiding, unbroken fellowship with Himself to which He is seeking to lift you up.
+All that you have already received-pardon and peace, the Spirit and His graceare but preliminary to this.
+And all that you see promised to you in the futureholiness and fruitfulness and glory everlasting-are but its natural outcome.
 Union with Himself, and so with the Father, is His highest object.
-Fix thine eye on this, and gaze until it stand out before thee clear and unmistakable : Christ's aim is to have me abiding in Him.
+Fix your eye on this, and gaze until it stand out before you clear and unmistakeable: Christ's aim is to have me abiding in Him.

-And then let the second thought enter thy heart : Unto this I am apprehended of Christ.
-His almighty power hath laid hold on me, and offers now to lift me up to where he would have me.
-Fix thine eyes on Christ.
-Gaze on the love that beams in those eyes, and that asks whether thou canst not trust Him, who sought and found and brought thee nigh, now to keep thee.
-Gaze on that arm of power, and say whether thou hast not reason to be assured that He is indeed able to keep thee abiding in Him.
+And then let the second thought enter your heart: Unto this 1 am apprehended of Christ.
+His almighty power hath laid hold on me, and offers now to lift me up to where He would have me.
+Fix your eyes on Christ.
+Gaze on the love that beams in those eyes, and that asks whether you cannot trust Him, who sought and found and brought you nigh, now to keep you.
+Gaze on that arm of power, and say whether you have reason to be assured that He is indeed able to keep you abiding in Him.

-And as thou thinkest of the spot whither He points, - the blessed whereunto for which He apprehended thee,-and keepest thy gaze fixed on Himself, holding thee and waiting to lift thee up, O say, couldest thou not this very day take the upward step, and rise to enter upon this blessed life of abiding in Christ?
+And as you think of the spot whither He pointsthe blessed whereunto for which He apprehended youand keep your gaze fixed on Himself, holding you and waiting to lift you up, O say, could you not this very day take the upward step, and rise to enter upon this blessed life of abiding in Christ?
 Yes, begin at once, and say, "O my Jesus, if Thou biddest me, and if Thou engagest to lift and keep me there, I will venture.
-Trembling, but trusting, I will say, Jesus, I do abide in Thee."
+Trembling, but trusting, I will say: Jesus, I do abide in Thee."